oplS15projects/Lambda/README.md

 ####Josh

-THe `key-pair` is used to link keywords to their procedures.
+The `key-pair` is used to link keywords to their procedures.
 It allows users to add keywords to the system.
 The parser will update to include the added keywords automatically.
 This object paired with a few procedures that are then used with abstraction to give the user two procedures to call that alows them to interact with the object.

+This scheme object uses helper functions, filter calls, and levels of abstraction to achieve its goals.
 ```
 ;Key pair object.
 (define (key-pair keyword procedure)